peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * A binary floating-point number with the same value as <code>dbl</code>.

-### FromSingleBits
+### FromSingle
-    public static EFloat FromSingleBits​(int singleBits) Creates a binary floating-point number from a 32-bit floating-point number encoded in the IEEE 754 binary32 format.
+    public static EFloat FromSingle​(float flt) Creates a binary floating-point number from a 32-bit floating-point number.
  This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.

 **Parameters:**

-* <code>singleBits</code> -
+* <code>flt</code> - The parameter <code>flt</code> is a 64-bit floating-point number.

 **Returns:**

-* A binary floating-point number with the same value as <code>dbl</code>.
+* A binary floating-point number with the same value as <code>flt</code>.

 ### FromDouble
     public static EFloat FromDouble​(double dbl)